cvravi9/Benchmarking_SVCs/Sample_Data_Comparision/README.md

 vcftoolz compare first-vcf-file second-vcf-file > Output.txt
 ```

 ### 2.1.
-Alternate Workflow

-* Generating the entire workflow with the original data has consumed a lot of time and space.

-* So a modified workflow with the name *Galaxy_Workflow_Cut_of_MIRACUM_main.ga* has been created.

-* This workflow however cannot be run from the terminal and needs to be executed in *https://usegalaxy.eu/*

-### 2.2.
 Purity Sample Values

 * The first vcf file is created with the Normal Sample Purity of 1.0 and Tumor Sample Purity of 0.7.

-* The second vcf file is created with the Normal Sample Purity of 1.0 and Tumor Sample Purity of 0.4.
+* The second vcf file is created with the Normal Sample Purity of 1.0 and Tumor Sample Purity of 0.5.

 ## 3. Outputs